tomjwells/coti-node-images/README.md

 Most of the workflow file is general to any github action that builds a container image and pushes it to a container registry.
 The important step, in which slight modifications are made to the basic Coti node repository, is one called "Modify coti-node Repository", which performs the following operations before executing the build:

 1. Clones the official Coti release.
-2. Copy a script (<a href="https://github.com/tj-wells/coti-node-images/blob/master/update-env" target="_blank">update-env</a>), which uses the container's environment variables to generate a new `fullnode.properties` file.
+2. Copy a script ([create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties)), which uses the container's environment variables to generate a new `fullnode.properties` file.

 # Workflow runs that created previous images